 But I’m confident that there is still good happening all around you.

-Pay close attention, OK?
+So try and pay close attention, OK?

 And when you see these acts of kindness, even when they’re really small, I want you to celebrate them.